WebAssembly/stack-switching/proposals/fibers/Explainer.md

 #### `fiber.retire` Retire a fiber

 The `fiber.retire` instruction is used when a fiber has finished its work and wishes to inform its parent of any final results.
-Like `fiber.suspend` (and `fiber.resume`), `fiber.retire` has an event argument&mdash;together with associated values on the agument stack&mdash; that are communicated.
+Like `fiber.suspend` (and `fiber.resume`), `fiber.retire` has an event argument&mdash;together with associated values on the argument stack&mdash; that are communicated.

 In addition, the retiring fiber is put into a moribund state and any computation resources associated with it are released.
 If the fiber has any active descendants then they too are made moribund.

 >It is not recommended that a fiber allows exceptions to be propagated out of the fiber function.
 Instead, the function should use a `fiber.retire` &mdash;together with an appropriate event description&mdash;to signal the exceptional return.
 This allows the resume ancestor to directly capture the exceptional event as part of its normal response to the resume.

->The reason that we don't recommend allowing exceptions to propagate is that an inapprpriate exception handler may be invoked as a result.
+>The reason that we don't recommend allowing exceptions to propagate is that an inappropriate exception handler may be invoked as a result.
 This is especially dangerous in the case that the retiring fiber was switched to&mdash;with a `fiber.switch` instruction&mdash;rather than being resumed.

 #### `fiber.retireto` Retire a fiber and directly switch

 The `fiber.retireto` instruction is used when a fiber has finished its work and wishes to switch to another fiber.
 This is analogous to tail recursive calls of functions: the current fiber is retiring and another fiber is resumed.

-The `fiber.retireto` instruction has three operands: the identity of the fiber being retired, the identity of the fiber being resumed and an event &mdash;together with associated values on the agument stack&mdash;to communicate to the newly resumed fiber.
+The `fiber.retireto` instruction has three operands: the identity of the fiber being retired, the identity of the fiber being resumed and an event &mdash;together with associated values on the argument stack&mdash;to communicate to the newly resumed fiber.

 In addition, the retiring fiber is put into a moribund state and any computation resources associated with it are released.